-Having worked on projects as diverse as TV series Hustle, thriller Derailed and horror-comedy Lesbian Vampire Killers, cinematographer Nic Lawson discusses why you don’t need to follow the rules when it comes to good lighting.
+Having worked on projects as diverse as TV series Hustle, thriller Derailed and horror-comedy Lesbian Vampire Killers, cinematographer and Guild of British Camera Technicians member Nic Lawson, discusses why you don’t need to follow the rules when it comes to good lighting.

 In recent months a curious question has been asked amongst cinematographers.
 It’s a question that divides and one that, as yet, has no outstanding consensus of opinion.
 On the surface it seems like a simple question, requiring only rudimentary consideration.
 But, scratch the surface…